SamRosa/NovaPeak/README.md

 # NovaPeak
-Website and code for Novapeak
+The repo for NovaPeak's products and services.